Medbourne railway station

 Medbourne railway station was a station in Medbourne, Leicestershire, on the Great Northern and London and North Western Joint Railway.
 It was between Hallaton junction to the north and Drayton junction to the south.
 Both junctions were connected to Welham Junction to the west.

 History

-The station was opened in 1883, four year after the Great Northern completed the double-tracked line between Leicester Belgrave Road and Peterborough North.
+The station was built in 1879 by the LNWR but did not open until 1883, four years after the Great Northern completed the double-tracked line between Leicester Belgrave Road and Peterborough North.
+Services from the station were all GNR, hence the delayed date.
 In 1916, during the First World War, Medbourne station was closed to passengers as a war economy, although by this time the line had been reduced to single track.
-Shortly after the station closed, the building accidentally burned down.
+Shortly after the station closed, the building accidentally burned down, though the shell of the station remained until at least the second world war.
 After the station was closed to passengers, the route became a goods line.
 The branch was closed in 1964.